About Blodgett

 Criminal Records

 Criminal records in Benton County cover felony, misdemeanor, traffic offenses, and sex offender registry information.
-These records are maintained by the Benton County Sheriff's Office and the Oregon State Police.
 Residents can request background checks through the Oregon State Police, which provides criminal history reports.
-The Oregon Bureau of Investigation offers additional resources for background checks, including fingerprint-based searches for more detailed information.
+The Oregon State Police offers additional resources for background checks, including fingerprint-based searches for more detailed information.

 Vital Records